 Stokes Croft is the up-and-coming hipster area of Bristol.
 Often referred to as Bristol’s cultural quarter, Stokes Croft has a great mix of local boutiques and artist studios, as well as traditional pubs, hip eateries and trendy cafes.

-This colourful and vibrant neighbourhood is a must for artists and creatives.
+This colourful and vibrant neighborhood is a must for artists and creatives.
 It is close enough to the centre to enjoy all the highlights, without getting caught up in the crowds.
 There are so many buses running through on the reg, you won’t miss out!

 This is just outside of the Centre, in bustling Stokes Croft.
 The apartment consists of re- and upcycled materials, and its quirkiness is a great reflection of the area as a whole.
 It’s suitable for two guests, who can make use of the full kitchen, free Wifi, and laundry facilities.